Bernice Johnson Reagon, a founder of The Freedom Singers and Sweet Honey in the Rock, has died

 In 1963, Bernice Johnson married Freedom Singers co-founder Cordell Reagon.
 They had two children, Kwan Tauna and Toshi, who would go on to become a musical star in her own right.
 After her 1967 divorce, Reagon returned to school, received a Ford Foundation Fellowship, and founded the women's a cappella group Sweet Honey in the Rock.

 Her activism grew to encompass the anti-apartheid movement.
 She became a leading scholar of Black musical life.
-In 1974, she received a music history appointment at the Smithsonian; a year later, she added the title of Dr. after receiving a Ph.D. from Howard University; in 1989 she won a "genius grant" from the MacArthur Foundation.
-In 1994, she created a 26 part NPR documentary called Wade in the Water that won a Peabody award.
-And in 1995, she was awarded the Presidential Medal and the Charles E. Frankel Prize.
+In 1974, she received a music history appointment at the Smithsonian; a year later, she added the title of Dr. after receiving a Ph.D. from Howard University; in 1989, she won a "genius grant" from the MacArthur Foundation.
+In 1994, she created a 26-part NPR documentary called Wade in the Water that won a Peabody award.
+And in 1995, she was awarded the Presidential Medal and the Charles Frankel Prize.

 Wade in the Water was a listener's guide to African American sacred music — one that celebrated the ways in which both worship and liberation are sacred.